Creating and Running a FacturaScripts Project with ServBay

 - Locate the downloaded FacturaScripts

-FacturaScripts needs a database to store all business data, users, and settings.
-We'll use the MySQL or MariaDB package managed by ServBay for this purpose.
-ServBay fully supports both MySQL and MariaDB.
+FacturaScripts requires a database to store all business data, users, and settings.
+We'll use the MySQL or MariaDB package managed by ServBay, both fully supported.

 - From the left menu, select “Packages” > “MySQL” or “MariaDB” (choose your preferred database).

-- Ensure the selected database package is running.
-If not, click the toggle to start it.
+- Make sure your selected database package is started.
+If not, click the toggle button to start it.

-- In the ServBay interface, find the "Database" section.
-Click the phpMyAdmin icon next to the database package you’re using (MySQL or MariaDB).
-ServBay will open the phpMyAdmin login page in your browser.
+- In ServBay's interface, find the “Database” section.
+Click the phpMyAdmin icon next to your running database package.
+ServBay will open phpMyAdmin in your browser.

 - Log in to phpMyAdmin.
-By default, you can use the
+By default, use the

 root

-user and the password you set for root during ServBay’s initial setup.
-If you forgot the root password, ServBay lets you reset it within the database package’s detail page. - Once logged in, click the "Databases" tab at the top.
+user and the password set during ServBay's initial setup.
+If you forgot the root password, ServBay provides a reset option on the database package details page. - After login, click the “Databases” tab at the top.

 facturascripts_servbay_db

-. - Choose a suitable character set and collation.
+. - Set the proper character set and collation.
 It’s best to use

 utf8mb4_general_ci